countermeasure/basic-box/README.rst

 - Git installed
 - gitk installed
 - keyd installed
-- optional key remapping which:
+- key remapping, which can be deactivated, which:

   - modifies the CapsLock key to produce Control when held and Escape when tapped